build_home() function generates pages at the top-level of the site

 If you have a package logo, you can include it at the top of your README in a level-one heading:

-init_site() will also automatically create a favicon set from your package
+[init_site()] will also automatically create a favicon set from your package logo.

-To tweak the home page, you need a section called
+To tweak the home page, you need a section of the configuration file called

-package more findable with google, it's good practice to override the
+To make your package more findable on search engines, it's good practice to override the

 description, thinking about what people might search for: